pranjal-joshi/serialLCD-library-Arduino-and-Raspberry-Pi/README.md

-## This Project is not actively maintained anymore!
+### This Project is not maintained.
 But the code and schematics will work for sure if you clone them.
-## Contribution for new library features will be welcomed.
+### Contribution for new library features will be welcomed.

 Project : Serial LCD module(ATmega8 at 8Mhz internal osc. (no-xtal bootloader)).
 Author  : Pranjal Joshi